andreasm80/blog.local/content/post/2024-04-08-vsphere-tanzu-avi-multiple-supervisors/index.md

+So lets dig in to it and see how that goes.

 ## Preparations in NSX

-In NSX the important part is to configure each vSphere Clusters that will have their own instance of vSphere with Tanzu or Supervisor with their own unique NSX Overlay Transportzone.
+In NSX the important part is to configure each vSphere cluster that will have their own instance of vSphere with Tanzu with their own unique NSX Overlay Transport Zone.
+This is a requirement for Avi to create dedicated Service Engine groups which will ultimately serve my two vSphere with Tanzu instances.

+> **Transport Zone**: Collection of transport nodes that defines the maximum span for logical switches.
+A transport zone represents a set of similarly provisioned hypervisors and the logical switches that connect VMs on those hypervisors.
+It also has been registered with the NSX management plane and has NSX modules installed.
+For a hypervisor host or NSX Edge to be part of the NSX overlay, it must be added to the NSX transport zone.

-So in my lab I have two vSphere Cluster, both configured with NSX, but using two different NSX Overlay Transportzone.
-It does not matter if they are utilizing the same TEP VLAN, but the logical boundary, as an overlay transportzone is, is limited to only involve the clusters isolated.
+So in my lab I have two vSphere clusters, both configured with NSX, but using two different NSX Overlay Transport Zones.
+It does not matter if they are utilizing the same TEP VLAN (*defined in your host uplink profile), but the logical boundary, as an Overlay Transport Zone is, is limited to only involve the clusters isolated.

+> (*) **Tunnel Endpoint (TEP) Profile**: Each transport node has a Tunnel Endpoint (TEP) responsible for encapsulating the overlay VM traffic inside a VLAN header and routing the packet to a destination TEP for further processing.
+TEPs are the source and destination IP addresses used in the external IP header to identify the ESXi hosts that originate and end the NSX encapsulation of overlay frames.
+Traffic can be routed to another TEP on a different host or the NSX Edge gateway to access the physical network.
+TEPs create a GENEVE tunnel between the source and destination endpoints.

  Like this:

 ![two-overlay-transportzones](images/image-20240409140425099.png)